ltgoslo/simple_elmo/README.md

 - code adapted to recent TensorFlow versions (including TF 2.0).

 # Usage example
-If the model is a ZIP archive downloaded from the [NLPL vector repository](http://vectors.nlpl.eu/repository/), unzip it first.

 `python3 get_elmo_vectors.py -i test.txt -e ~/PATH_TO_ELMO/`

-`PATH_TO_ELMO` is a directory containing 3 files:
+`PATH_TO_ELMO` is a ZIP archive downloaded from the [NLPL vector repository](http://vectors.nlpl.eu/repository/), or a directory containing 3 files extracted from such an archive:
 - `model.hdf5`, pre-trained ELMo weights in HDF5 format;
 - `options.json`, description of the model architecture in JSON;
 - `vocab.txt`/`vocab.txt.gz`, one-word-per-line vocabulary of the most frequent words you would like to cache during inference